 Complete 180° twist of QRS complexes in 10-12 beats is present

-A short-long-short sequence between the R-R interval occurs before the trigger response.
+A short-long-short sequence between the R-R intervals occurs before the trigger response.

 Patients may revert spontaneously or convert to a nonpolymorphic ventricular tachycardia or ventricular fibrillation